sebk69/small-orm-doc/Documentation/prelude.md

 ## Prelude

-small-orm was originally developed for Symphony and some Symfony terms like 'bundles' come form that reason.
+small-orm was originally developed for Symphony in api oriented apps.
+The focus of developments is now for microservices oriented applications.

+Some Symfony terms like 'bundles' come form that reason.

 In small-orm vocabulary, a bundle is a set of DAO/Model with some isolations (but your can add relations between bundles).